 Question: Give some drawbacks of Object Relational Mapping in Django?

 Answer: Its implementation is quite complex and with a huge amount of data it also affects the speed of Django.

-Question: Why do we use migration subcommand?
+Question: Why do we use the migration subcommand?

-Question: Why do we use makemigration subcommand?
+Question: Why do we use the makemigration subcommand?

 Question: What does the session framework do?

-Name all the manage.py subcommand
+Questions: Name all the manage.py subcommands.

-- Question: Name some common Django Exceptions.
+Question: Name some common Django exceptions.